-Course: Teaching Lan guaga;
+Course: Teaching Lan guage:

-• guage.

 Astrophysics of life English

 SSD (Subject Areas): FIS/05 CREDITS: 6

 Course year: first/second Type of Educ ational Activit ty: D - at the student's choice

-Teaching Methods:
+Teaching Methods: ·

 In-person

-Contents extracted from the SSE O declaratory consistent w ith the training objectives of the
+Contents extracted from the SSD declaratory consistent with the training objectives of the course:

-course:

-astrophysical phenomena, namely celest gravitating systems and gravitation, espe well as space and cosmic physics.
-It al computational methodologies and techno ial bodies and succially in its class lso includes the plogies, aimed at ystems of celestia ical, statistical-m skills needed to deepening specif •
+The field includes the skills necessary for both the theoretical and observational study of astronomical and astrophysical phenomena, namely celestial bodies and systems of celestial bodies, cosmology, the physics of self-gravitating systems and gravitation, especially in its classical, statistical-mechanical aspects. and computational, as well as space and cosmic physics.
+It also includes the skills needed to develop innovative, observational and computational methodologies and technologies, aimed at deepening specific knowledge.

-interstellar and intergalactic medium, the

-study of high-energy emission phenomen a as well as field -specific mathem atical and computational methods.
+The skills of this sector also concern research in the fields of physics of the interstellar and intergalactic medium, the study of high-energy emission phenomena as well as field-specific mathematical and computational methods.